maubot/rss/README.md

 * `$title` - The title of the entry.
 * `$summary` - The summary/description of the entry.
 * `$link` - The link of the entry.

+Furthermore, regular expressions can be used inside the template using double curly braces.
+The regular expression will be matched against the entry content and replaced with the match.
+E.g., the template string `{{ https://[^ ].jpg }}` will be replaced by the first link to an image file in the entry.